What are the other Names for this Condition? (Also known as/Synonyms)

 - High-risk individuals should constantly maintain a healthy mind, by undertaking mentally stimulating activities; like reading/writing/teaching, solving puzzles, playing video games, listening to music, learning new skills (painting, language, playing an instrument), etc.

 What is the Prognosis of Dementia, NOS?
 (Outcomes/Resolutions)

 The prognosis for an individual with Dementia is based on a combination of many factors:

-- Causative factor, underlying disorder, inherited condition (if any):
+- The causative factor, underlying disorder, or inherited condition (if any):

 Causative factor of this brain disorder plays an important role in determining the prognosis.
 Individuals with long-standing comorbidities and infections do the worst and may require lifetime medical support and personalized care (maybe in a healthcare environment).
 Death can occur on account of major underlying disorders.